grmlin/gremlinjs_sample/README.md

 To try it out for yourself, point the webservers root to the public folder and open the `index.html` with the browser of your choice.

+The `require.config({})` is part of the `index.html`.
+If you want to place it inside your `main.js` remember, that the building your project may  change the paths to your files.

 ## Build it

 There is a `Cakefile` included to build the project.
 You'll need nodejs, npm and coffeescript to use it.